OmidiAmin/EROCKET/results_128_ucr/README.md

 Hello everybody.
-In this folder, I've provided the result of running Erocket over all 128 UCR classification datasets.
+In this folder, I've provided the results of running Erocket over all 128 UCR classification datasets.
 The number of iterations for each dataset is 30.

 1. `erocket.xlsx` contains the results of all 30 iterations over 128 UCR datasets.
 The columns are as follows:
     1. Row number,